 The main reasons are a mix of anonymity, learned behaviour and a feeling of need.

 The internet has become a safe space to let out our more negative and harder-to-deal with feelings.

-All of those stored up feelings that you’re not allowed to show, such as anger, frustration, resentment and greed don’t feel as scary to let out.
+All those stored up feelings, such as anger, frustration, resentment and greed don’t feel as scary to let out.

 There is no remorse or judgment, which is what is scary in the real world – or the look on someone’s face for being mean.